 Just to make sure this article is understandable to absolute beginners, a brief definition of our terms is necessary.

-Why Not a Zoom Lens?
+Why Not a Telephoto Lens?

 When new photographers purchase their first digital SLR and eventually set off in search of a few good lenses to buy, they tend to have only one thing in mind: zoom.